The Am Tikvah School

 Sunday School takes place on Sundays from 10:00 am – 12:00 pm.
-On the last Friday of each month at 6:00 pm, families and children attend community Friday Family Shabbat Services.
+On the last Friday of each month at 6:00 pm, families and children attend community Friday Family Shabbat Services and Spaghetti Potluck.
 This part of the religious school program focuses on the accomplishments of one grade each month.
 That class is involved in leading the service.
 The entire Am Tikvah community is invited to this monthly inter-generational gathering that includes dinner afterward in our Social Hall.
+Hebrew is offered in online classes commensurate with their level, one afternoon each week to children in 3rd grade and up (talk to the office if your child wants to begin learning Hebrew at a younger age).

 Our Staff